computersarecool/dsa_opengl_examples/README.md

 ## Functionality

 #### base_app
-This is an abstract base class and should be ignored
+This is an abstract base class used in the examples but it has no graphical output

 #### basic_cube
 This is a rotating cube with model-space positions as colors